 Course & Registration

 The Career and College Readiness program offers a wide variety of courses and programs for all students.
-Each Career and College Readiness course meets NSD occupational education credit requirements.
-In addition, some courses may offer equivalency credit to meet other graduation requirements (English, 3rd year math, World Language), meet College Academic Distribution Requirements (CADR), and meet Northshore School District graduation requirements.
+Each Career and College Readiness course meets Career and Technical Education credit requirements.
+In addition, some courses may offer equivalency credit to meet other graduation requirements (English, Science, 3rd year math, World Language), meet College Academic Distribution Requirements (CADR), and meet WA State and Northshore School District graduation requirements.

-Many courses offer college credit through Tech Prep College Connections and College In The High School programs which meet new graduation requirements for the class of 2016 and beyond.
-For a full listing of these college level courses, please click on the Tech Prep College Course Listing in our Quick Links guide.
+Many courses offer college credit through Pacific NW Dual Credit and College In The High School programs which meet graduation requirements.
+For a full listing of these college level courses, go to the PNW Dual Credit website to learn more.

 Northshore School District stand alone: These course offerings vary at each school location and are available for only those students at that school.
 Many of these courses are taught at most if not all schools.